anirbanbasu/ollama-downloader/README.md

 ## Testing and coverage

 To run the provided set of tests using `pytest`, execute the following in _WD_.
 Append the flag `--capture=tee-sys` to the following command to see the console output during the tests.
+Note that the model download tests run as sub-processes.
+Their outputs will not be visible by using this flag.

 ```bash
 uv run --group test pytest tests/